-The County shall not take action on an application to conduct a Commercial Aeronautical Activity on the Airport unless and until it has received all required and/or requested information and documentation specified in Sections III.C. and III.D. above.
+The Okaloosa County Board of County Commissioners shall not take action on an application to conduct a Commercial Aeronautical Activity on the Airport unless and until it has received all required and/or requested information and documentation specified in Sections III.C. and III.D. above.